Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 This project works just as well with a free hotel sewing kit, and some sharp beauty scissors.

-1 ~ Locate the Rattle (or Squeaker, or Jingle Bell)
+Step 1 — Find the Rattle, Squeaker, or Jingle Bell

 Plastic inserts make plush toys rattle, squeak, or jingle.